bvbohnen/x4-projects/API Functions.md

 #### Menu Creation Cues

+* Create_Menu

+  Create a fresh standalone menu.
+Note: these menus are not attached to the normal options menu.
+To be followed by Add_Row and similar cue calls to fill in the menu.

+  Each menu created will internally be given a frame to hold a table in which widgets will be placed.
+The frame and table properties are also set with this cue.

+  Note: table and frame properties are pending development.

+  Param: Table with the following items:
+  * id, echo
+    - Standard api args
+  * columns
+    - Integer, total number of columns in the menu table.
+    - Max is 13.
+  * title
+    - Text to display in the table header.
+  * width
+    - Int, optional, menu width.
+Defaults to a predefined width.
+  * height
+    - Int, optional, menu height.
+Default expands to fit contents.
+  * offsetX
+  * offsetY
+    - Ints, optional, amount of space between menu and screen edge.
+    - Positive values taken from top/left of screen, negative values from bottom/right of screen.
+    - Defaults will center the menu.
+  * onCloseElement
+    - Cue, optional, signalled when the menu is closed.
+  * onRowChanged
+    - Cue, optional, signalled when the player highlights a different row, either by clicking or using arrow keys.
+    - This is the row that is highlighted.
+    - Fires when the menu is first opened and a default row selected.
+  * onColChanged
+    - Cue, optional, signalled when the player highlights a different column, either by clicking or using arrow keys.
+    - This will fire if the row changes and there is an interactive widget on the new row.
+    - Does not fire when selecting a row with no interactive widgets.
+  * onSelectElement
+    - Cue, optional, signalled when the player selects a different element.
+    - In practice, this appears to only work well for row selection.
+    - An element is selected when:
+      - It is clicked after already being highlighted.
+      - 'Enter' is pressed with it highlighted.
+    - Example use: the default options menu uses this to know when the player wants to open a submenu, eg. by 'selecting' Load Game.
+  * frame
+    - Subtable, properties for the frame, as follows:
+    * backgroundID = "solid"
+      - String, name of an icon to use as the background texture.
+      - Set to a blank string to disable the background.
+      - Solid by default, though encyclopedia system pictures can make for pretty backgrounds.
+    * backgroundColor = Helper.color.semitransparent
+      - Color of the background texture.
+      - Use Helper.color.white when displaying pictures to retain their original coloring.
+    * overlayID = ""
+      - String, name of an icon to use as an overlay effect.
+      - As of x4 2.6, this is bugged to use backgroundColor.
+    * overlayColor = Helper.color.white
+      - Intended color of the overlay texture.
+      - No effect currently.
+    * standardButtons = Helper.standardButtons_CloseBack
+      - StandardButtonProperty
+      - Which standard buttons will be included, eg. back/minimize/close.
+      - These are generally placed in the top right.
+    * standardButtonX = 0
+      - Int, x offset for the buttons.
+    * standardButtonY = 0
+      - Int, y offset for the buttons.
+    * showBrackets = false
+      - Bool, if frame brackets will be shown.
+    * closeOnUnhandledClick = false
+      - Bool, if the menu triggers an onHide event if the player clicks outside of its area.
+      - Pending development.
+    * playerControls = false
+      - Bool, if player controls are enabled while the menu is open.
+      - Can use this to create an info menu in the corner while the player continues flying.
+    * enableDefaultInteractions = true
+      - Bool, if default inputs are enabled (escape, delete, etc.).
+      - When false, these inputs have their normal non-menu effect, eg. escape will open the main options menu (which closes this menu automatically).
+  * table
+    - Subtable, properties for the table of widgets, as follows:
+    * borderEnabled = true
+      - Bool, if the table cells have a background color.
+      - When set false, the mouse can no longer change row selection, only arrow keys can.
+    * reserveScrollBar = true
+      - Bool, if the table width reserves space for a scrollbar by adjusting column sizes.
+    * wraparound = true
+      - Bool, if arrow key traversal of table cells will wrap around edges.
+    * highlightMode = "on"
+      - String, controls highlighting behavior of table selections.
+      - One of ["on","column","off","grey"]
+        - "on"     : highlight row with blue box
+        - "column" : highlight cell with blue box
+        - "grey"   : highlight row with grey box
+        - "off"    : no highlights of selected cell
+    * multiSelect = false
+      - Bool, whether the table allows selection of multiple cells.
+    * backgroundID = ""
+      - String, name of an icon to use as the background texture.
+      - Works similar to that for frame, except doesn't cover the title bar.
+    * backgroundColor = Helper.color.white
+      - Color of the background texture.

+  onCloseElement event event returns:
+  * echo, event, id
+  * reason
+    - String, reason for the closure.
+    - "back" if the player pressed the back button, or pressed 'escape' with enableDefaultInteractions == true.
+    - "close" if the player pressed the close button, pressed 'delete' with enableDefaultInteractions == true, or opened a different menu.
+    - "minimize" if the player pressed the minimize button.

+  onRowChanged event returns:
+  * echo, event, id
+  * row
+    - Int, index of the newly highlighted row.
+  * row_id
+    - ID of the selected row, if available.
+  * row_echo
+    - Echo field of the row, if available.

+  onColChanged event returns:
+  * echo, event, id
+  * row, col
+    - Ints, row/col highlighted, generally corresponding to a widget.
+  * widget_id
+    - ID of the any selected widget at the give row/col, if available.
+  * widget_echo
+    - Echo field of the widget, if available.

+  onSelectElement event returns:
+  * echo, event, id
+  * row
+    - Int, index of the selected row.
+  * row_id
+    - ID of the selected row, if available.
+  * row_echo
+    - Echo field of the row, if available.

 * Register_Options_Menu

   Register an options menu, which will be accessible as a submenu of the normal game options.
+These menus will be set to use the same visual style as the standard options menus, and so support a reduced set of args compared to standalone menus.

   Param: Table with the following items:
-    * $id
+  * id
-      - String, unique identifier for this menu.
+    - String, required unique identifier for this menu.
     - Needs to differ from egosoft menu names, as well as any other mod registered menus.
+  * echo
+    - Standard api args
-    * $title
+  * title
     - Text to display in the table header.
-    * $columns
+  * columns
     - Integer, total number of columns in the menu table.
-    * $cue
-      - Cue to be called when the submenu needs to be built.
-      - This cue should use addRow and makeX functions to build the menu.
-      - Do not call Create_Menu from this cue.
-    * $private
+  * private
     - Int 0 or 1, optional, controls if the menu will be listed automatically in the general list of Extension Options menus.
     - Defaults to 0, non-private.
     - Set to private for submenus you will manually link to using Add_Submenu_Link.
+  * onOpen
+    - Cue to be called when the submenu is being opened by the player.
+    - This cue should use addRow and Make_ functions to build the menu.
+    - Do not call Create_Menu from this cue.
+    - End this cue with Display_Menu.
+  * onRowChanged
+    - Same as for Create_Menu.
+  * onColChanged
+    - Same as for Create_Menu.
+  * onSelectElement
+    - Same as for Create_Menu.
+  * table
+    - Same as for Create_Menu.

   Call this each time the Reloaded cue is signalled.
 Example:
   ```xml